The-Marcy-Lab-School/landing-page-flexbox-grid/README.md

 This lab will illustrate for you, just how powerful layout tools are and how much more simply they allow you to write CSS!

 ### Directions
 You are to recreate [this mockup](https://www.figma.com/proto/EGG0ERL0HRRWkXLx4hl4uH/Landing-Page-Lab-Grid?node-id=1%3A3&scaling=scale-down).
 This is not expected to be pixel perfect.
 The layout should be **identical**.
 You should copy the styling as closely as possible, but you can customize the content and the colors.
+The key features of this layout must include a header, two columns, and a footer at the bottom of the page.
+As the page size grows and shrinks, the header, two columns, and footer should grow and shrink with it.

 **You are not allowed to use any `display` properties other than `grid` or `flex`.** 💪🏽